 This is a great question and one that more people need to ask when considering a solar installation.
 It is a critical part of your system but since it is out of site under the panels, few people give much thought to it.
 A full-size system can mean up to 90 roof penetrations and it is imperative that every one of them be leak-free for the life of your system.
 An inexpensive system like butyl tape which can be seen in this video does not meet the requirements of the building code, will invalidate your roof warranty and will eventually leak.
 At the other end of the scale is the PV Quickmount system.
 It is probably the most expensive mounting system out there but it is also the best.
 It is all aluminium and stainless steel and even though it costs $1,500 more than the cheaper ones, we feel it is money well spent.
 We are in business for the long term and we simply cannot afford the risk of a leak in your roof.

 Get them replaced first.
-Remember that these systems will last 20 to 30 years.
+Remember that these systems will last 30 years.
 If we have to pull them off so that you can replace your shingles, it will be at your expense.
 If you can’t afford to re-do your entire roof right now, then see if you can just do the area where the panels will sit.

 It certainly makes our job more challenging but we can usually find a layout that will work with most rooftops.
 A small older home often has more room for panels than a newer larger one does.
 A simple roof will be cheaper to have panels installed then a complicated one.